Does Your Website SEO Protect You?

 - They have excellent Google reviews.

-This may mean that they are not the cheapest but rather may be more towards the expensive side.
-Their value will be greater than the low-cost competitor.
+This selection may mean that they are not the cheapest but rather may be more towards the expensive side.
+The value they create will be greater than the low-cost competitor.

 15. You Have No Goals